 Continuous test automation is the key to ensuring success in Agile software development.
 Also, it’s an essential skill for most testing and QA job profiles.
 That’s why we brought the top automation testing interview questions to help test engineers in delivering their best during interviews.

 All of these are the most asked questions while selecting a candidate for the automation job profile.
 We’ve even tailored the answers by discussing with the candidates who had success in their automation interviews.

 We believe you would get the same benefit from this post as most of our readers have gained from reading the following most popular post on Selenium testing.

 Before you proceed, do you wish to understand why is it important to learn test automation?

 The concept of test automation is not new at all.
-However, it is the Agile model which replaced the traditional waterfall approach and made the automation testing necessary.
+However, it is the Agile model that replaced the traditional waterfall approach and made the automation testing necessary.

 In Agile testing, software testers not only get to explore new ways of using automation but also have to make many thoughtful decisions.
 That’s why we’ve added different types of automation testing interview questions to help you even in your routine tasks.